Speaking Schools’ COVID-19 Action Plan

 We also note that children are much less likely to transmit the virus – even when Melbourne went into full lockdown, the mask mandate only applied to people 12 and over.
 This is also consistent with the WHO recommendations.
 If there is still significant risk in the lead up to the programs, we may require high school students to wear masks at in-person, however we won’t be requiring the same of primary school students, as this is against the medical advice.

 That said, if students (or their parents) wish to wear masks at the programs, they are still welcome to do so.
-Coaches will also be required to wear masks when interacting with parents, and parents are encouraged to do the same whilst interacting with coaches and other students.
+Coaches will also be required to wear masks at holiday programs when interacting with parents (if there is active community transmission at that time), and parents are encouraged to do the same whilst interacting with coaches and other students.

 Element #3 – Enhanced Sanitation